paxcalpt/henriqueslab.github.io/_pages/about.md

 <img src='/images/HenriquesLabLogo.jpg' style='width: 75%'>
 </div>

-# New website !!!
+# We're moving our website !!!

-Hi... this site is old.
-We've just moved to a new website in [henriqueslab.org](https://henriqueslab.org).
+We've just moved to a new website in _[henriqueslab.org](https://henriqueslab.org)_.
 We're still in the process of migrating content, so please bear with us.
-For our most updated content, please visit us [there](https://henriqueslab.org).
+For our most updated content, please visit us _[there](https://henriqueslab.org)_.
 <meta http-equiv = "refresh" content = "3; url = https://henriqueslab.org" />

 ### Who are we